by Fred Neve

 Not all espresso makers are the same, so you need to know what type of machine you have.

 Do you have a machine where you pour fresh water on top and then screw the lid down?
-Then chances are that you have a steam-driven machine.
+Then, chances are that you will have a steam-driven machine.
 If your machine has a huge reservoir and makes all sorts of noises when you push a series of buttons that look like some kind of computer panel, you have a pump-driven machine.

 Espresso Shot